Arguments on why your child should dance – that have very little to do with just learning steps!

 Yes, I say.

-In addition to it being a lot of fun, here are twenty reasons your preschool aged child should do dance that have nothing to do with learning dance.
+In addition to it being a lot of fun, here are twenty reasons your preschool-aged child should do a dance that has nothing to do with learning dance.

 - Separation.
 Learning to leave your parent or caregiver in the lobby while you go into class is the beginning of learning how to separate before a child goes to school.
 The ability to adjust to new situations is an important part of a preschoolers’ education.